What Else is Important? Frequently Asked Questions

 What is the FASTrack program?

 The FASTrack program is designed for first-year incoming Wisconsin state residents.
-The program meets the student’s full need (i.e., need as determined by the results of the FAFSA) using scholarships, grants, and work-study.
+The program meets the student’s full need for 4 years (i.e., need as determined by the results of the FAFSA) using scholarships, grants, and work-study.
 All incoming students who submit a FAFSA are automatically reviewed and there is no separate application for consideration.
-Students who are awarded the Federal Pell Grant, have ACT scores greater than 30, are first-generation students, and/or whose household receives public assistance (e.g., SNAP, free/reduced lunch) are automatically selected.
+Students whose household receives public assistance (e.g., SNAP, free/reduced lunch) are automatically selected.

 Am I eligible for Bucky’s Tuition Promise, Badger Promise, and/or FASTrack if I have DACA or am an undocumented student?